Périgord Noir - La Roque-Gageac © French Moments

 The most beautiful villages of the Périgord Noir

-The Périgord Noir includes charming villages, some of them listed as France’s most beautiful villages by the association “Plus beaux villages de France”: Domme, La-Roque-Gageac, Castelnaud, Beynac, Belvès, Limeuil, Saint-Léon-sur-Vézère and Saint-Amand-de-Coly.
+The Périgord Noir includes charming villages, some of which are listed as France’s most beautiful villages by the association “Plus beaux villages de France”: Domme, La-Roque-Gageac, Castelnaud, Beynac, Belvès, Limeuil, Saint-Léon-sur-Vézère, and Saint-Amand-de-Coly.

 Domme